Ayamonte: Location

 The township of Ayamonte preserves its old medieval quarter in the central district of the town, with many very narrow streets and historical buildings; this central area is a designated car-free zone.

 The beach area of Ayamonte is Isla Canela and is reached by a causeway across the Marismas del Guadiana; the marismas (salt marshes) are a wildlife reserve, providing a home to many waterfowl, including herons and flamingos.
 Isla Canela is built along several kilometers of sandy beaches, and provides an area for windsurfing, kitesurfing and sailing.
 There are a number of golf courses in and around the area, including one built into the Marismas itself.

 Transport

 The ferry link between Ayamonte and Vila Real de Santo António was the traditional crossing point between Spain and Portugal.
 A modern bridge over the Guadiana River has now been built to the north of the town, linking the motorway systems of both countries, but the ferry still runs and provides an inexpensive mode of transport between the two countries.

 Culture

-The city, is also famous for his local festivities, the "Fiestas de las Angustias" in honor of their patron "Nuestra Señora de las Angustias".
+The city is also famous for its local festivities, the "Fiestas de las Angustias", in honor of their patron "Nuestra Señora de las Angustias".
 The festivities in the beginning of September are a moment of celebration not only from the Ayamontin population, but also for many Andalucians, and Portuguese.
 The festivities are graced by the local band, "Banda Ciudad de Ayamonte" and the Portuguese "Banda da Sociedade Filarmónica Progresso e Labor Samouquense" from the Portuguese village of Samouco.

+Sights

+There are several historical monuments in the city, such as the 16th-century fortifications of the Baluarte de las Angustias, the 16th-century church of Nuestra Señora de las Angustias and the 17th-century church of Nuestra Señora de las Mercedes.
+The Plaza de la Laguna, which dates back to the 18th century, is home to many ornate azulejo tiles.